-  - Internal carbon pricing – This study will assess the campus community’s willingness-to-pay for on-site emissions reductions and preferences regarding how to collect and allocate revenues.
-The study is led by Dr. Trudy Cameron and PhD candidate Ryan Walch from the University of Oregon’s Economics Department.
+- Internal carbon pricing – This study assessed the campus community’s willingness-to-pay for on-site emissions reductions and preferences regarding how to collect and allocate revenues.
+The study was led by Dr. Trudy Cameron and PhD candidate Ryan Walch from the University of Oregon’s Economics Department.

 - Campus-wide LED retrofit – This study will assess cost and appropriate phasing to transition to light-emitting diode (LED) lighting.
 LEDs require significantly less electricity to operate than other lighting technologies.
 Our electricity is largely sourced from hydropower and, as such, produces few carbon emissions.
 Therefore this project (and others focused on reducing electricity consumption) will have a relatively small impact on our overall carbon emissions.
 The study will be led by staff from Campus Planning and Facilities Management.